DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Introduction

+\paragraph{Coupled lock.}However, in \cite{even2021continuized}, gradient and gossip operations are coupled: each communication along an edge first requires the computation of the gradients of the two functions locally stored on the corresponding nodes.
+As more communication steps than gradient computations are necessary to reach an $\epsilon$ precision, even in an optimal framework \citep{kovalev2021lower, scaman17a}, the coupling leads to an overload in terms of gradient steps.
+Moreover, coupling computations and communications implies they must be performed \textit{sequentially}, decoupling them allows both tasks to be done in \textit{parallel}, allowing an additional speedup.

-In this paper, we propose a novel algorithm (DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization) based on a combination of similar formulations to \cite{kovalev2021lower,even2021decentralized, hendrikx2022principled} in the continuized framework of \cite{even2021continuized}.
+To our knowledge, our work is the first primal method to tackle those locks simultaneously while obtaining accelerated rates for both computations and communications.
+We propose a novel algorithm (DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization) based on a combination of similar formulations to \cite{kovalev2021lower,even2021decentralized, hendrikx2022principled} in the continuized framework of \cite{even2021continuized}.
 We study:

 where each $f_i: \mathbb{R}^d \rightarrow \mathbb R$ is a $\mu$-strongly convex and $L$-smooth function computed in one of the $n$ nodes of a network.
-We derive a first-order optimization algorithm which only uses primal gradients and relies on a time-varying Point-wise Poisson Processe (P.P.P.s~\cite{last2017lectures}) modeling of the communication and gradient occurrences, leading to accelerated communication and computation rates.
-Our framework is based on a simple fixed point iteration and kept minimal: it only involves primal computations with an extra momentum term and works in both the Gradient and Stochastic Gradient Descent (SGD) settings.
-Thus, we do not add other cumbersome designs such as the Error Feedback or Forward Backward used in \cite{kovalev2021lower}, which are intrinsically not amenable in the continuized framework as they require synchrony.
-While we do not take into account the delays bound to appear in practice (we assume instantaneous communications and gradient computations), we show that the ordering of the gradient and gossip steps can be variable, removing the coupling lock.
+We derive a first-order optimization algorithm that only uses primal gradients and relies on Point-wise Poisson Processes (P.P.P.s~\citep{last2017lectures}) modeling of the communication and gradient occurrences, leading to accelerated communication and computation rates.
+Furthermore, our communication bounds rely on the maximal resistance of a graph rather than the largest eigenvalue of a Laplacian, leading to an additional acceleration compared to works which rely on synchrony.
+Our framework is based on a simple fixed-point iteration and kept minimal: it only involves primal computations with an additional momentum term.
+Thus, we do not add other cumbersome designs such as the Error-Feedback or Forward-Backward used in \cite{kovalev2021lower} (whose adaptation to asynchronous settings is for now unclear).
+While we do not consider the delays bound to appear in practice (we assume instantaneous communications and computations), we remove the coupling lock by performing gradient and gossip steps in parallel.
+Tab. \ref{tab:other_methods} compares DADAO with other approaches and shows it is the only work to achieve accelerated rates both in number of communication and gradients.

-Our contributions are as follows: \textbf{(1)} first, we propose the first primal algorithm with provable guarantees in the context of asynchronous decentralized learning with time-varying connectivity. \textbf{(2)} Compared to any reference work, this algorithm reaches accelerated rates of communication and computations while not requiring ad-hoc mechanisms obtained from an inner-loop. \textbf{(3)} Our algorithm also leads to accelerated rate with SGD with a minor modification. \textbf{(4)} We propose a simple theoretical framework compared to concurrent works and \textbf{(5)} we demonstrate its optimality numerically.